 Note: If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offense (excluding minor traffic violations) you are advised that it may not be possible for you to participate in the internship or clinical portion of this nursing program.
 You may also be prevented from taking required licensure examinations and from gaining employment in this field.

-Notice: The State Board of Nursing placed WDT’s Practical Nursing program on probation in November 2011.
+Notice: The South Dakota Board of Nursing placed WDT’s Practical Nursing program on probation in November 2011.
 WDT is working closely with the State Board of Nursing to bring the program into full compliance.
 The Board of Nursing will visit WDT in fall 2015 to review our progress.
 Probationary status does not jeopardize the licenses of graduates or the ability of current students to graduate and sit for the NCLEX-PN.
 Questions about probationary status can be directed to Program Director Sonja Love.